 Transfer into lightly greased muffin tin, cover and allow them to prove for 45 minutes- 1 hour.

 Make ahead and storing instructions

 You can prepare the dough for the buns a day before and store it in the fridge overnight.
 You can also shape the buns, place them in the greased muffin tin and place them in the fridge overnight.
-Next day, simply remove from the fridge, brush with egg wash and bake as per the instructions in the recipe.
+Next day, simply remove from the fridge and allow them to sit at room temperature for about 1-2 hours.
+Brush with egg wash and bake as per the instructions in the recipe.